39th Annual NRJE Conference

 Practitioner Research Sessions (Monday)

-• Jenni Mangel – Jewish Learning Works and the ‘Special Sauce’ of Supporting Jewish Educators
+• Jenni Mangel and Lisa Feldman– Jewish Learning Works and the ‘Special Sauce’ of Supporting Jewish Educators

 • Alex Pomson, Stacie Cherner, Sharona Israeli-Roth, Annie Jollymore, and Ellen Lefkowitz– Jewish Families Today: How Might New Research Make a Difference to Practitioners and Funders?

-• Andrew Ergas – Harimu Mikshol: Research-based Strategies to Remove Obstacles on the Hebrew Journey for Students with Learning Differences
+• Andrew Ergas, Roberta Goodman, Nicki Greninger – Harimu Mikshol: Research-Based Strategies to Remove Obstacles on the Hebrew Journey for Students with Learning Differences

 • Bethany Berger – Unlocking New Opportunities: Using Zip Code Data to Identify and Engage Untapped Markets

-• Matt Reingold, Bethamie Horowitz, Ezra Kopelowitz, Benji Davis– Collective Jewish Belonging in Israel Education
+• Matt Reingold, Ezra Kopelowitz, Benji Davis– Collective Jewish Belonging in Israel Education

-• Orly Danino Zarur – Gratitude as Protective Factors for Adolescent Resilience, Happiness, Well-Being, and Anxiety
+• Orly Danino Zarur – Gratitude as a Protective Factor for Adolescent Resilience, Happiness, Well-Being, and Anxiety

 • Sivan Zakai & Lauren Applebaum – Learning and Teaching about What Matters: A Collaborative Study with Jewish Children and Their Educators

-• Elana Rand, Sarah Benor, Sarah Levin – Sephardi/Mizrahi Day School Students in NY and LA: Ideological Tensions, Cultural Integration, and Practical Applications
+• Elana Riback Rand, Sarah Bunin Benor, Sarah Levin – Sephardi/Mizrahi Day School Students in NY and LA: Ideological Tensions, Cultural Integration, and Practical Applications

-• Mindy Gold & Katherine Schwartz – Using Arts-Based Participatory Research to Make Sense of Desired Teacher Capacities
+• Mindy Gold – Using Arts-Based Participatory Research to Make Sense of Desired Teacher Capacities

 Thematic Grouped Sessions